 Steve is the picture of flexibility.
 He says he will look at anything.

-Steve Laube, publisher of Enclave, is also president and founder of The Steve Laube Agency and a 36 year veteran of the book industry.
+Steve Laube is the owner and Publisher for Enclave Publishing, is he is also president and founder of The Steve Laube Agency.
+He’s a 36-year veteran of the book industry.
 Steve has very eclectic interests.
 As a literary agent he has represented everything from the sweet romance to the systematic theology.
 Over the years as an editor or an agent he has worked with many authors in the science fiction and fantasy genre like Kathy Tyers, Patrick Carr, Tosca Lee, Donita K. Paul, Sharon Hinck, Morgan Busse, Nadine Brandes, and others.

 Alyssa Roat; Agent, C.Y.L.E.